 Not at all if you know that honey is a good antimicrobial and is found to have an application for treating gum diseases effectively.

-But wait, there is a caveat.
-Not all honey varieties are the same; some are more powerful in their antimicrobial properties than others and the difference can be as much as a hundred fold, as discovered by the Professors at the University of Waikato, New Zealand.
 Research has shown that honey contains an enzyme that produces hydrogen peroxide which is believed to be the key reason for the antimicrobial activity of honey.
 Honey not only curbs dental plaque bacteria growth but also reduces the amount of acid produced, which stops the bacteria from producing dextran, a component of dental plaque that adheres stubbornly to the surface of the teeth.

 A study by King Saud University, Saudi Arabia to assess the effects of chewing honey on dental plaque bacterial counts in orthodontic patients revealed the following: